Joel is a psychologist researching topics of religion. He has a BA in psychology an MA in education, and a PhD in Behavioral Analysis

 The value of this idea has been recognized, for instance, by Denmark scholar of Religious Studies, Jeppe Sinding Jensen, who states that “if religion is a fiction, it is still a useful fiction.”

-The second is that humans seem to flourish in communities which support one another toward a common, transcendent purpose – that is, religion.
+The second is that humans seem to flourish in communities that support one another toward a common, transcendent purpose—that is, religion.
 Religion gives a person a purpose and identity.
 Not a physical purpose and identity, but a spiritual one.
 That humans seem to need this spiritual identity should at least be cause for consideration.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Char Milbrett from Minnesota on January 01, 2017: